aoineko-fr/CMSXimg/README.md

                    x/y: Font width/heigt in pixels
-                   f/l: ASCII code of the first/last character to export Can be character (like: &) or hexadecimal value (0xFF format) -def            Add defines for each table (default: false) -notitle        Remove the ASCII-art title in top of exported text file -help           Display this help
+                   f/l: ASCII code of the first/last character to export Can be character (like: &) or hexadecimal value (0xFF format) -offset x       Offset of layout index for GM1 et GM2 mode (default: 0) -at x           Data starting address (can be decimal or hexadecimal starting with '0x') -def            Add defines for each table
+   -notitle        Remove the ASCII-art title in top of exported text file -help           Display this help